CalStatePays/calstatepays/README.md

 ## Bugs and issues:

-If you discover a bug and or issue within the application, please create a JIRA ticket with the BUG prefix.
+If you discover a bug and or issue within the application, please create a GitHub issue with the bug label.
 In addition, please list the necessary steps to reproduce the bug in the description.

 ## License
 CalStatePays is open-sourced software licensed under the GNU General Public License v3+.
 A copy can be found in the `COPYING` file.